The Gita Project (TGP)

 • Sanskrit words in the verse

-• Concepts / ideas explained in the verse
+• Concepts / ideas explained in the verse with verses elsewhere that also touch upon these.

 • Add to the other connections that the verse is informing (concepts and ideas, questions related to Gita, and contemporary issues).

-• As more verses get interpreted this way, some of the earlier ones may need updating based on the new isights drawn and the connections shared.
+• Iterate: As more verses get interpreted this way, some of the earlier ones may need updating based on the new isights drawn and the connections shared.

 The Map has a node for each chapter

-Scientific concepts linked to verses
+Scientific concepts are linked to verses to enable drill-downs into areas of contemporary scientific interest.

 Compile and publish insights